mmf1982/QTnetCDF/README.md

   * *plot line*: to plot current selection of x, y, xerr and yerr with lines.
 If "z" variable is selected, "plot line" and "plot symbol" are identical, see below.
   * *plot symbol*: to plot current selection of x  and y with symbols, no line.
 If no key is pressed, the symbol is ".".
 Supported keys: .o+xv^<>123hHdp (they have their usual matplotlib marker interpretation).

- The plots support the usual matplotlib shortcuts (l,k,L,  g,G,..., see https://matplotlib.org/3.1.1/users/navigation_toolbar.html) and the QT backend possibility to change the axes and lines.
+ The plots support the usual matplotlib shortcuts (l, k, L,  g, G, ..., see https://matplotlib.org/3.1.1/users/navigation_toolbar.html) and the QT backend possibility to change the axes and lines.
 However, if the line style is changed, there are currently some inconsistences with the legend (if add_interactivity is used in conjunction).

  Line/ marker plots also have some of the functionality from add_interactivity (if it is installed), namely: